gruz0/remove-noreferrer/CONTRIBUTING.md

 It will download latest WordPress version to `tests/wordpress-dev`, then it will update settings in `tests/wordpress-dev/trunk/wp-tests-config.php`.

+If you want to install specific WP version, then pass it as an argument to `make install_wordpress_dev WP_VERSION=5.3.0`, for example.

 And then run tests:

 ```bash